It's Flashbeagle, Charlie Brown: Voice cast

+Frieda Rich, Franklin and Pig-Pen appear but are silent.

 Production

-After seeing Flashdance, Schulz decided to draw a parody-tribute to what he saw with Snoopy performing as the "flashdancer", sporting the same dance clothes worn by the main character Alex (Jennifer Beals); in a November 29, 1983, comic strip that later led to the idea of turning it into an animated TV special.
+After seeing Flashdance, Schulz decided to draw a parody-tribute to what he saw with Snoopy performing as the "flashdancer", sporting the same dance outfit worn by Jennifer Beals; in a November 29, 1983, comic strip that later led to the idea of turning it into an animated TV special.

-Bill Melendez explained that the dancing Snoopy in the club scene was done by a process called rotoscoping where the character is drawn over live-action pictures.
-Marine Jahan, the stunt dancer from Flashdance, was chosen to do scenes where Snoopy was dancing in the special.
-The animators rotoscoped live-action pictures of Jahan to Snoopy in order to make these scenes.
+Bill Melendez explained that the dancing Snoopy in the club scene was done by rotoscoping where the character is drawn over live-action pictures.
+Flashdance stunt dancer Marine Jahan was chosen to perform routines to provide Snoopy's moves.
+The animators rotoscoped pictures of Jahan to Snoopy.

-Schulz's 12-year-old daughter Jill was said to have inspired the "She's in Shape" sequence when Schulz drew images.
+Schulz's 12 year old daughter Jill was said to have inspired the "She's in Shape" sequence when Schulz drew images.

-The cast of this special (except Gary Goren) would work on the second season of The Charlie Brown and Snoopy Show.
+The special's cast would go on to provide the voices on the second season of The Charlie Brown and Snoopy Show, save for Gary Golen, who would be replaced by Danny Colby.